luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/02-new-social-ware.md

 ### QE Implant

-This is an implanted version of the QE Comm (▶337, EP2) with a micro-sized qubit reservoir (1 minute video, 1 hour voice).
+This is an implanted version of the [QE Comm](../../../16/16-comms-and-mesh-gear.md#quantum-entangled-communication) (_EP2_) with a micro-sized qubit reservoir (1 minute video, 1 hour voice).
 Due to size, it is usually implanted in the thoracic cavity.

 ### Skeletal Disguise